deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 If you are working in an environment where Docker is available, you can also start Elasticsearch using Docker.
 You can do this manually, or using our [`launch_es()`](https://docs.haystack.deepset.ai/reference/utils-api#module-doc_store) utility function.

-3. Wait 30s to ensure that the server has fully started up.
+3. Wait 30 seconds for the server to fully start up:

 ```python